shawn-nyk/tp/docs/DeveloperGuide.md

 1. Shutting down
    1. Quit the app by typing `exit` <br>
-      Expected: A Exit pop-out dialog will confirm the intention to exit InternHunter.
+      Expected: An Exit pop-out dialog will confirm the intention to exit InternHunter.
 For all users, you can use `tab` on keyboard to navigate.
 For **MacOS** users, use `spacebar` to confirm the exit, while the **rest** can use `enter` to confirm the exit.

 **Note**